funnut/Lisq/README.md

 From Polish *"lisek / foxie"* – lisq is a [**single file**](https://github.com/funnut/Lisq/blob/main/lisq/lisq.py) note-taking app that work with `.txt` files.

-It's meant to use as terminal aplication.
-Designed to be lightweight, fast and portable.
+Lightweight, fast and portable.
+It's meant to be used as terminal aplication.

 Code available under a non-commercial license *(see LICENSE file)*.